michaeldchin/shounentimejs/README.md

 Fill out config.json.example as `config.json` in root folder `node index.js`

-then future features: reminders, ability to show list of quotes/images
+then future features: reminders

+shounentime and shounen-backend are system.d jobs shounen-frontend is configured using nginx pointing to it